fxbriol/fxbriol.github.io/_pages/about.md

 ## About

-I am a Lecturer (equivalent to Assistant Professor) in the Department of Statistical Science at [University College London](https://www.ucl.ac.uk/statistics/).
+I am an Associate Professor in the Department of Statistical Science at [University College London](https://www.ucl.ac.uk/statistics/).
 I am also a Group Leader at [The Alan Turing Institute](https://www.turing.ac.uk/), the UK's national institute for Data Science and AI, where I am affiliated to the [Data-Centric Engineering programme](https://www.turing.ac.uk/research/research-programmes/data-centric-engineering#introduction).
 There, I lead research on the [Fundamentals of Statistical Machine Learning](https://www.turing.ac.uk/research/research-projects/fundamentals-statistical-machine-learning).

 My research focuses on building statistical and machine learning methods which enable the use of large-scale models in the physical, environmental and engineering sciences.
 I focus on both foundational and computational problems.
 On the foundational side, I develop methods to merge large-scale models with data, focusing on robustness to model misspecification.
 On the computational side, I focus on algorithms which can make use of the structure of these complex models to vastly reduce the associated computational challenges.
 My work has been recognised through a Best Paper award at AISTATS, a Discussion Paper in the journal Statistical Science, an Amazon Research Award, and an honorary mention for the Savage Award amongst others.